 It can be hard to get proper nutrients when you’re out on the slopes all day, especially when everyday fruit is pretty impractical.
 Bananas will bruise and apples with protrude, but you can take along a bag of dried fruit to make a healthy snack, even throwing in some peanuts to create a delicious trail mix.

 Protein can be just as hard to take out each day; most sources will spoil easily and taste pretty funky when you actually come to eat them.
 That makes jerky a good option.
 It’s tasty, compact, and you can easily slip a piece or two out to have on the fly.
+You can take a look at the array of jerky options provided by companies similar to North-Creek smokehouse jerky to purchase them before your next adventure on the slope.

 Mini cheeses must have been a staple of your school lunchbox, as well as a hot tradeable when lunchtime actually rolled around.
 Small and simply packaged, they’re also a great and healthy option for boarders and skiers, and are a particular favourite among snow-loving families.